 Step No. 7.
 Number of weeks of weight loss.
-Determine the number of weeks between initial assessment and December 17, 1999.
+Determine the number of weeks by using the NCAAWeight Loss Plan form.

 Step No. 8.
-Lowest Allowable Weight-TW-0 [LAW2].
+Lowest Allowable Weight-TWO [LAW2].
 Use appropriate equation to calculate LAW2.

 Step No. 9.
 Minimum Wrestling Weight [MWW] Compare LAW1 and LAW2 to determine MWW.